liveslol/rainy/README.md

 ## Usage
 When set up correctly, you can just go to your terminal and type ```rainy```

+What if there's an update?
+I'm probably gonna be working on this thing more so you can just update your local git clone and sudo make again.

 If you like this tool, please consider starring as it helps the growth <3

+### PS
+If you like this tool so much that you would want to work on it, you can just create a PR or for long term you can message me and become a team working on this <<

 ### Thanks
 * [wego](https://github.com/schachmat/wego) for providing ASCII weather icons